danieljprice/splash/docs/main.rst

 Licence
 -------

-splash - a visualisation tool for SPH data ©2004-2018Daniel Price.
+splash - a visualisation tool for SPH data ©2004-2020 Daniel Price.
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your